 - Transfer the onion mixture to a food processor or blender along with the tofu, cauliflower, plant-based milk, and optional nutritional yeast.
 Process until smoothly blended.

-- Pour the sauce into the cooking pot with the cooked pasta.
-It might seem like there’s a whole lot more sauce than what you need, but use it all — it absorbs into the pasta in no time.
+- Pour the sauce into the pot and stir together with the cooked pasta.
+It might seem like there’s a lot more sauce than what you need, but use it all — it absorbs into the pasta in no time.

-- Add the optional peas, then stir together and heat gently to warm the sauce, stirring often.
+- Heat briefly to warm it all up, stirring often.
 Season with salt and pepper.
-This sauce is, admittedly, on the mild side so you’ll need to salt judiciously to boost the flavor.
+This sauce is on the mild side so you’ll need to salt judiciously to boost the flavor.

-- Let the pasta stand off the heat for 5 minutes or so to absorb the sauce, then serve.
+- Let stand off the heat for 5 minutes or so to absorb the sauce, then serve.

 Notes